Image

 He also begged the church council to reinstate him and they magnanimously reelected him organist after his supposedly sincere apologies for his previous sins.
 He appears to be getting along well the second time around.

-Sunny, with a high of 68 and low of 40 degrees.
-Sunny for the morning, overcast in the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 48 and low of 36 degrees.
+Sunny for the morning, overcast during the afternoon, fog for the evening, mist overnight.